morganoliviaevans/scec-2022/README.md

 The `/high-resolution-simulations/` directory contains high-resolution simulations performed during the fall research phase using the ARCH Rockfish cluster.
 This includes scaling analysis, performance results, and the final paper summarizing the findings.

 # Scripts
-The and `/scripts/` directory includes all scripts used during the research phases, organized by project.
-Each script is documented with comments explaining its purpose and usage.
+The `/scripts/` directory contains scripts I developed or utilized during my internship.
+Each script is documented with comments to explain its purpose and usage.
+All scripts used for were jointly built with my advisor, [John Louie, PhD, Chief Geophysicist | Terēan™](https://www.louie.pub/) and manually adjusted per architecture and system specification.
 # Software Used
 - **SW4:** [SW4 Software](https://geodynamics.org/cig/software/sw4/)